scoconno/scoconno.github.io/ancient/trial/index.md

 + Two attorney for each team to deliver two opening statements.
 + Three witnesses for each team.
-+ Three attorneys from each team to question the team's witnesses.
++ Three attorneys from each team to question their own team's witnesses.
 + Three attorneys to cross-examine the opposing team's witnesses.
-+ Two attorney from each team to deliver closing statements.
++ Two attorneys from each team to deliver closing statements.

 While you should aim for a separate person to play each role, I am open to each team dividing the work up in alternative equitable ways.